-daily challenges I face as an out-patient on chemo medication (daily pills, weekly pills, and weekly hospital injections).
+daily challenges I face as an out-patient on chemo medication (daily pills, shop weekly pills, price and weekly hospital injections).

 To recap, I am living with Multiple Myeloma (blood cancer) and since February 2013 I am on my 4th chemo treatment called Velcade, which are weekly in-hospital injections, in addition to a variety of other pills I take to supplement my chemo.
 You can read the background on my diagnosis and previous treatments on my blog.